autonity/docs.autonity.org/networks/testnet-piccadilly/index.md

 ## Release

-- The current iteration of the Piccadilly network is built using this Autonity Release: [v0.12.2](https://github.com/autonity/autonity/releases/tag/v0.12.2)
+- The current iteration of the Piccadilly network is built using this Autonity Release: [v0.13.0](https://github.com/autonity/autonity/releases/tag/v0.13.0)

-- The nodes are running this docker image release: `ghcr.io/autonity/autonity:latest`
+- The docker image release is: `ghcr.io/autonity/autonity:latest`

 ## Faucet